 - CBD Flower: Like joints, consuming loose CBD flower in joints, pipes, bongs, whatever will provide the fastest and purest effects from CBD.
 By diminishing the stress, anxiety and pain, it helps us fall asleep (and stay asleep) without making us groggy in the morning.

-- CBD Tincture: CBD tinctures have shown promise as a natural treatment for sleep disorders.
+- CBD+CBN Tincture: CBD tinctures and CBD+CBN tinctures have shown promise as a natural treatment for sleep disorders.
 This is because CBD has a natural ability to act positively on the brain’s receptors for serotonin, a neurotransmitter that regulates your mood.

 - Chamomile Tea: Chamomile is an ancient ayurvedic remedy that has been used for centuries to fight insomnia while providing a wide range of holistic health benefits.